whosonfirst/go-whosonfirst-spatial-www-sqlite/README.md

 ```
 $> bin/server \
 	-enable-www \
-	-enable-properties \
-	-geojson-reader-uri 'sql://sqlite3/geojson/id/body?dsn=/usr/local/data/sfomuseum-data-architecture.db' \
 	-spatial-database-uri 'sqlite:///?dsn=/usr/local/data/sfomuseum-data-architecture.db' \
 	-properties-reader-uri 'sqlite:///?dsn=/usr/local/data/sfomuseum-data-architecture.db' \
+	-geojson-reader-uri 'sql://sqlite3/geojson/id/body?dsn=/usr/local/data/sfomuseum-data-architecture.db' \
 	-nextzen-apikey {NEXT_APIKEY} \
 	-mode directory://
 ```

 A couple things to note:

-* The SQLite databases specified in the `sqlite:///?dsn` string are expected to minimally contain the `rtree` and `geojson` tables confirming to the schemas defined in the [go-whosonfirst-sqlite-features](https://github.com/whosonfirst/go-whosonfirst-sqlite-features).
+* The SQLite databases specified in the `sqlite:///?dsn` string are expected to minimally contain the `rtree` and `spr` and `properties` tables confirming to the schemas defined in the [go-whosonfirst-sqlite-features](https://github.com/whosonfirst/go-whosonfirst-sqlite-features).
 They are typically produced by the [go-whosonfirst-sqlite-features-index](https://github.com/whosonfirst/go-whosonfirst-sqlite-features-index) package.
+See the documentation in the [go-whosonfirst-spatial-sqlite](https://github.com/whosonfirst/go-whosonfirst-spatial-sqlite) package for details.

+* The `-geojson-reader-uri` flag, and GeoJSON output for spatial queries in general, is discussed in detail below.

 * Do you notice the way we are passing in a `-mode directory://` flag?
 This should only be necessary if we are generating, or updating, a SQLite database when the `server` tool starts up.
 As of this writing it is always necessary even though it doesn't do anything.
 There is an [open ticket](https://github.com/whosonfirst/go-whosonfirst-spatial/issues/14) to address this.